 Teeth are indispensable when it comes to oral health.
 Neighboring teeth keep each other aligned which keeps your bite comfortable, they facilitate comfortable chewing and make speech clear and understandable.
-When teeth go missing it is vital to your oral health that you replace them in order to prevent further tooth loss and degradation to your quality of life
+When teeth go missing it is vital to your oral health that you replace them in order to prevent further tooth loss and degradation of your quality of life.

 What Is A Bridge?